data-gymnasia/courses/content/data-science-utilities/content.md

 > id: jupyter
 ## Jupyter

 Findings in quantitative disciplines have historically been communicated primarily through written reports.
 In many cases, accompanying code is unavailable or difficult to replicate for readers who might wish to reproduce the analysis.
 This dissociation of exposition and code has major drawbacks: (i) ease of replication has significant implications for the [[reliability|discovery]] of the results being reported, and (ii) the code must be carefully organized and commented to document the relationship between its elements and the corresponding elements of the written report.

 [Continue](btn:next)

 ---
 > id: step-project-jupyter

-*Project Jupyter* provides researchers with tools for combining exposition and code into a single document called a *Jupyter notebook*.
-Notebook files are managed by a command line program called `{sh} jupyter` and are presented to the user for viewing and editing in their preferred web browser.
+*Project Jupyter* provides researchers with tools for combining exposition and code into a single document called a *Jupyter notebook.* Notebook files are managed by a command line program called `{sh} jupyter` and are presented to the user for viewing and editing in their preferred web browser.
 A Jupyter notebook contains of a list of *cells*, each of which is either a Markdown cell for exposition or a code cell for execution.
 The code is passed by Jupyter to a program called a *kernel* which runs in the background.
 The default kernel is a Python interpreter, but kernels are available for a huge variety of languages (including Julia and R, which, along with Python, form the portmanteau *Jupyter*).

 [Continue](btn:next)

 ---
 > id: step-rich-jupyter-output

 Many rich code cell output types are supported, including both static and interactive graphics which appear in the notebook.
 Here's an example session:

     figure
       img(src="images/jupyter-example.png")